johngodlee/phd_thesis/README.md

 * `-s` - compile a named chapter by referencing its directory. e.g. `./compile.sh -s chapters/introduction`
 * `-f` - sets the format argument, either `0` for submission (default), or `1` for a "nicer" layout with smaller margins, a serif'ed font, and single spaced lines.

-`main.tex` contains the top-level `.tex` skeleton file which calls all other files.
+`main.tex` contains the top level `.tex` skeleton file which calls all other files.
 Can be altered to include new chapters, or to change the order of chapters.

 `frontmatter/` contains various `.tex` snippets used in the frontmatter of the main thesis: title page (`ttl.tex`), acknowledgements (`ack.tex`), etc.